Right to Choose ADHD: What SENCOs Need to Know in 2026

 This is not the same as a private self-referral.
 The referral remains NHS-funded when the provider is eligible and the GP agrees that assessment is appropriate.

 The independent provider completes the assessment under NHS arrangements.
-The GP remains the referrer, and local ICB guidance makes clear that provider options, eligibility criteria, assessment format, medication support, and follow-up care vary between organisations.
+The GP remains the referrer.
+Local ICB guidance makes clear that provider options, eligibility criteria, assessment format, medication support, and follow-up care vary between organisations.

 The school has no formal role in choosing the provider.
 Many schools only become involved when a rating scale is requested or when the completed diagnostic report arrives.

 It is worth understanding what Right to Choose is not.
 It is not a school referral route, and it is not something a SENCO can initiate on behalf of a family.
+Current ICB guidance tells families to speak to the GP, who decides whether referral is clinically appropriate and sends the referral to the chosen eligible provider.
 It is also not a guarantee of faster assessment, because waiting times and provider capacity change.

-For schools, the professional stance is straightforward: do not dismiss a report because the provider is independent, but do keep the school's response anchored in educational evidence, observed need, and the graduated approach.
+For schools, the professional stance is clear.
+Do not dismiss a report because the provider is independent.
+But keep the school's response based on educational evidence, observed need, and the graduated approach.

-The practical impact for schools is that the usual information-sharing loop may be weaker.
-A local assessment pathway often requests school observations before diagnosis; some RTC pathways rely more heavily on parent report, clinical interview, and rating scales sent directly to school.
+For schools, the usual information-sharing loop may be weaker.
+In a local assessment pathway, the service often asks school staff for observations before diagnosis.
+Some RTC pathways rely more on parent report, clinical interview, and rating scales sent directly to school.

-This creates the gap SENCOs most often describe: families arrive with clinical recommendations, while the school still needs to establish what the learner requires in the classroom, what has already been tried, and what evidence supports escalation.
+This creates the gap SENCOs often describe.
+Families arrive with clinical recommendations.
+The school still needs to establish what the learner requires in the classroom, what has already been tried, and what evidence supports escalation.

 That boundary protects the school.
 A useful phrase is: "We can provide school evidence and review classroom support, but the GP is the referrer for Right to Choose.
 We can help you prepare clear school information for that appointment."

-NHS guidance is clear that support at home and school should continue while a child waits for referral or assessment.
-SENCOs do not need a diagnosis before using ordinary classroom adjustments where attention, organisation, working memory, or self-regulation are affecting access to learning.
+NHS guidance is clear that support at home and school should continue while a child waits for referral or assessment (NHS, 2025).
+SENCOs do not need a diagnosis before using ordinary classroom adjustments where attention, organisation, working memory, or self-regulation affect access to learning.
+If medical, attendance, medication, sleep or safety issues are part of the picture, record the plan through the school's individual healthcare plan or equivalent support-plan process.

 This gives parents something practical while they wait.
 It also gives the GP or provider a clearer school account if a Right to Choose referral moves forward.